Animesh0203/datamuse-python/README.md

+# Library Documentation

+If you encounter any problems or have suggestions for improvement while using this library, we kindly request that you open an issue on our GitHub repository.
+Your feedback is invaluable in helping us enhance the quality and functionality of the library.
+Please feel free to describe the issue in detail, including any relevant information, steps to reproduce, or expected behavior.
+We appreciate your contribution to making this library better for all users.
+Thank you.

 # Function Documentation

-## related_word_with_different_letter_suffix
+## getAdjectiveByRelation
-Retrieves words related to a base word with a specific suffix using the Datamuse API.
+Retrieves adjectives related to a given noun within specific topics using the Datamuse API.

 **Args:**
-- `word1` (str): The base word to find related words for.
+- `word1` (str): The noun for which you want to find related adjectives.
-- `word` (str): The desired suffix for related words.
+- `word` (str): The topics to consider for related adjectives.

 **Returns:**
-- `str`: A space-separated string of related words.
+- `str`: A space-separated string of related adjectives.

+## getWordSpelledSimilar
+Retrieves words that are spelled similarly to a given word using the Datamuse API.

+**Args:**
+- `word` (str): The word to find similar spellings for.

+**Returns:**
+- `str`: A space-separated string of words with similar spellings.

+## getWordsThatSoundSimilar
+Retrieves words that sound similar to a given word using the Datamuse API.

+**Args:**
+- `word` (str): The word to find words that sound similar to.

+**Returns:**
+- `str`: A space-separated string of words that sound similar.

-## nouns_described_by_adjective
+## nouns_described_by_adjective (Deprecated)
-Retrieves nouns that are commonly described by a given adjective using the Datamuse API.
+Retrieves nouns commonly described by a given adjective using the Datamuse API.

 **Args:**
 - `adjective` (str): The adjective to find associated nouns for.